 Rosenstiel School researchers are analyzing whether warmer freshwater from South American rivers is impacting the strength of hurricanes in the Caribbean Sea.
 Hurricane Matthew, the … More

 A College of Engineering faculty member begins modeling a Net Zero Energy Community for Cuba’s future energy infrastructure.
-Cuba has been slowly but steadily moving toward an energy crisis … More
+Cuba has been slowly but steadily moving toward an energy … More

 Corals in Cuba, considered to be some of the most pristine in the Caribbean, may help determine how these ecosystems can survive climate change.
 Andrew C. Baker, an associate professor in … More